• Free shipping on all orders

 Mites

-Typical scabies is caused by the highly contagious parasite mite Sarcoptes scabiei that can infest a wide variety of mammals including humans.
+Typical scabies are caused by the highly contagious parasite mite Sarcoptes scabiei that can infest a wide variety of mammals including humans.
 These mites burrow deep into the skin causing irritation, inflammation, and thickening of the skin or scab formation.
 Lesions in dogs are typically seen around the face, ear, and neck area but they can also develop in the back.

 Treatment

 Some infestations are self-resolving but others can cause very dramatic-looking lesions.
-The veterinarian can diagnose scabies with a skin scrape, both topical and oral treatments are available.
+The veterinarian can diagnose scabies with a skin scrape, and both topical and oral treatments are available.

 2. Allergies

 Allergies can play a big role in the overall health of your dog’s skin.
 Unfortunately, there are multiple types of allergens that your dog could be susceptible to.
-One of the manifestations of food allergy is dermatitis, causing swollen and very itchy skin.
+One of the manifestations of food allergies is dermatitis, causing swollen and very itchy skin.
 Your dog can develop scabs and secondary infections caused by constantly scratching its back.

 Food Allergies